-5.8.1 Configure Content Availability on the CD Server
+4.8.1 Configure Content Availability on the CD and CM Servers

-To configure content availability on the Content Delivery (CD) server:
+To configure content availability on the CD server and on the CM server:

-- 1. Place the DLL Sitecore.Publishing.Service.Delivery.dll in the bin directory of the CD server. - 2.
-Copy the Sitecore.Publishing.Service.ContentAvailability.config file to the CD server and enable it. - 3.
-If you use Lucene for content search, enable the Sitecore.Publishing.Service.ContentAvailability.lucene.config file. - 4.
-If you use Solr for content search, enable the Sitecore.Publishing.Service.ContentAvailability.solr.config file. - 5.
+- 1. Place the DLL Sitecore.
+Publishing.
+Service.
+Delivery.dll in the bin directory of the CD server. - 2.
+Copy the Sitecore.
+Publishing.
+Service.
+ContentAvailability. config file to the CD server and enable it. - 3.
+If you use Solr for content search, enable the Sitecore.Publishing.Service.ContentAvailability.solr.config file. - 4.
 Restart your instance.